Example data frame 'mydata' with columns:

 # (A) Cox Proportional Hazards Model on GBC Data

-library(tidyverse) # for data manipulation and visualization
+library(tidyverse) # Data manipulation and ggplot2-based graphics

 gbc <- read.table("Data//German Breast Cancer Study//gbc.txt")